 Economic History (track 1)

 Lund University is renowned for its research in economic history.
-As a student you take full advantage of this thriving environment, getting access to state-of-the-art research in your education.
-Core courses cover thematic fields such as the global economy, population and living standards, institutional change as well as research design and the application of scientific methods.
+As a student, you can take full advantage of this thriving environment, getting access to state-of-the-art research in your education.
+Core courses cover thematic fields such as the global economy, population and living standards, institutional change as well as research design, and the application of scientific methods.
 In addition, you can tailor your degree from our broad range of topics covered in elective courses and tutorials.

 Economic Demography (track 2)

 Changes in population have an impact on everything from taxes, school systems, labour markets and health care to marketing and sales of products and services.
 Economic demography explores the relationship between population and economy and how they influence one another.
 It includes the study of the size, structure and distribution of populations, and how populations change over time due to births, deaths, migration, and ageing.

 This track will provide you with theory, methods and skills necessary to explain a number of social and economic phenomena.
 Key topics include mortality and the demographic transition, the labour market, migration patterns and health issues.
 It enables you to better understand and tackle global issues tied to employment, welfare and public health.

 We offer quality teaching by some of the world’s leading researchers in the field of demography.
 The courses are designed to help you apply the concepts in real life with individual investigations, projects, team work and live presentations.

 Economic Development (track 3)